-Question 4: Are you commiserating with other friends behind her back?
+Question 4: Are you commiserating with other friends behind their back?

-It’s going to be hard enough dealing with your friend’s new relationship as it is.
-If it gets back to her that you’re talking behind her back (and she invariably will find out), it will just drive a wedge between the two of you that could do permanent damage to your friendship.
+It’s hard enough dealing with your friend’s new relationship, don’t add to the complication by gossiping behind their back.
+If it gets back to your friend that you think they’re dating a loser, and it invariably will, it will sow distrust between the two of you and do permanent damage to your friendship.

 Question 5: Do you think you can just wait this one out?

-The fact that you can’t stand the company of her latest fling, isn’t worth the risk of losing a lifetime friendship.
-Rather than focus on the bad, look for the opportunities this change is giving you.
+The fact that you can’t stand the company of your friend’s latest fling, isn’t worth the risk of losing a precious friendship.
+Rather than focusing on the bad, find the opportunities this change has afforded you.

 IMPORTANT: If there is any suspicion that there’s something potentially dangerous about this relationship, like drug or alcohol problems, emotional or physical abuse, then firmly express your concerns to your friend and help them get access to resources that will get them out of this situation.